zentrocdot/Bash/TIPS'N'TRICKS.md

     #echo -n "$n"               # Print without linebreak
     echo "$n"                   # Print with linebreak

-<p align="justify">One senseless method can be used to show how my preferred method works in a loop.
+<p align="justify">One senseless method can be used to demonstrate how my preferred method works in a loop.
 In addition to this it can be demonstrated how a number can be incremented.</p>

     str="teststring"
     n=0